ppy/osu-wiki/news/2017-10-31-halloween-descends.md

 ![](/wiki/shared/news/2017-10-31-halloween-descends/user-display.png)

 There's also options to spectate, and more!
 Fancy.
+Read more about it [on the forums!](https://osu.ppy.sh/community/forums/topics/659856)

 **We've got a brand new selection of Hush Hush medals available for your achievement-hunting enjoyment.** Don't spoil these for other people who might want to find them!